Policies & Procedures

 What is my camper needs special assistance?

-Copley-Price Family YMCA tries to accommodate all campers into our programs.
-If your child needs special assistance or has challenges being successful within our camp ratios, please contact Quinton Buckley (619-280-9622, firstname.lastname@example.org).
+Copley-Price Family YMCA tries to tries to accommodate all campers into our programs.
+If your child needs special assistance or has challenges being successful within our camp ratios, please contact Sulema Felix, firstname.lastname@example.org.
 Our capacity to accommodate your child will depend upon which camps are best suited for your child and what assistance we can provide.
-In order for us to properly plan for the summer, all requests for special assistance must be made by May 25 (inclusion applications will not be accepted before April 27).
-Due to high demand and our commitment to serving as many campers as possible, we must limit the number of weeks of special assistance per camper to one week.

 RegisterPlease see the All About Registration page for how to register and policies for payment, etc.